andrewheusser/nyu-thesis/chapter1.markdown

 \begin{figure}
   \centering
   \includegraphics[width=.75\textwidth]{figures/chapter1_figure1.eps}
-  \caption[Schematic of the Task]{\textit{Schematic of the Task.} Participants made pleasant/unpleasant judgments on object-color pairs.
+  \caption[Schematic of the task]{\textit{Schematic of the Task.} Participants made pleasant/unpleasant judgments on object-color pairs.
 Critically, the color switched every 6 trials.
 Object-color associative memory test.
 (Bottom, left)  After encoding, participants performed a two alternative forced choice object-color memory test.
 The object-color test was in both Experiment 1 and 2.
 Temporal order memory test.
 (Bottom, right) After the color test, temporal order memory was tested using a two alternative forced choice task.
 Participants indicated which of two studied objects appeared first in the list.
 The temporal order test was only in Experiment 2.}
   \label{chapter1_figure1}
 \end{figure}